-Aisha was born and brought up in a middle class family and with her father passing away at and early age, her mother had played a dual role.
+Aisha was born and brought up in a middle class family and an early demise of her father made her mother had play a dual role.
 She made sure best of the education and lifestyle is offered to Aisha so she is all by herself and independent when she grows.

 Aisha enjoyed her life to the fullest when she was with her mom and was reluctant to get married.
 But as the time passed by society pressure on her mom was increasing and finally a suitable boy came her way and Aisha could not say no.

-While everything looked nice and a beautiful picture being painted by her in-laws about life post marriage, Aisha was all cheered up for the plunge into the marriage pool.
+While everything looked nice and a beautiful picture being painted by her in-laws about life post marriage, Aisha was all cheered up to plunge into the marriage pool.
 Little did she know what life had in store for her.

 Sparks were ignited, fingers were pointed and blames were laid.
 All directed towards Aisha for reasons she was sometimes not even aware about.
 The beautiful picture earlier painted was turning distorted with each passing day.
 The ever so chirpy Aisha was turning into a muted doll that despite the despair continued with her efforts to win over the family but everything was wasted.